kernja/vbnet-a3-wrapper/README.md

 * `A3Strings.resx`, which contains string values for dialog boxes and exceptions
 * `A3Resources.resx`, which contains configuration variables such as product name, encryption seeds, and key configuration values.

 Resource files *should not* be used for storing sensitive information like encryption keys or other secrets.
-It was used in this project to minimize the use of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)).
+Such files were used in this project to make it more accessible to the general public by minimizing the use of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)).

 The `A3Wrapper.AssetPackager` project can also be modified for viewing different photos.
 * Add the new photos to the `UnencryptedAssets.resx` file